 The first reason to use Instagram Stories is because mind-blowing or fascinating posts aren’t the only means of increasing engagement with your followers.
 More “average” posts, published frequently and consistently will encourage followers to engage by checking your Instagram business profile for the latest posts and useful information.
 Instagram Stories allows you to continue using (or start implementing) frequent posting as an engagement strategy—instead of only “wow” posting—to stay top of mind for your audience.

 It’s important to diversify your content to keep the attention of your target audience and cater to their many preferences.
 Oftentimes, this requires adding a new channel or social media platform to your strategy, where you will likely have to start from scratch with your profile and audience.
-This next reason to use Stories is because it is just a new feature on an already existing platform, so if you already have an Instagram account and audience, you can diversify your content with resources you already have.
+The next reason to use Stories is because it is a new feature on an existing platform.
+If you already have an Instagram account and audience, you can simply diversify your content with resources you already have.

 Rising marketing trends of 2017 provide yet another reason to use Instagram Stories.
 Stories supports the use of real time marketing, which is used to reach your target audience in the right moments.
 Posting live during an event or sale can encourage more people to attend, and can also help those who aren’t there to experience it feel connected to your business.